AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/learning-summarydashboard.png)

+*View learning activities over a time perios*

 ## Team view {#teamview}

 The Team View displays the teams, their members, and their respective enrollments, progressions, and completions for learning objects.

 ![](assets/ls-team-view.png)

+*The Team View displays the teams, their members, and their respective enrollments*

 On clicking the team names, for example, Venkatesh's Team, you can view the members in Venkatesh's team along with the total number of enrollments, progressions, and completions for a learning object.

 ![](assets/ls-click-team-names.png)

+*Select a team member*

 To view the Learning Summary for each team member, click the number in the respective column that corresponds to the team manager.
 A table opens that displays the list of learning objects with Enrollment Date, Due Date, and Progress information.

 ![](assets/ls-click-on-valuestogetlearningsofamember.png)

+*Select a team manager*

 Similarly, you can view the learning objects along with the number of enrollments, progressions, or completions by clicking the values under the corresponding columns.

 ![](assets/ls-on-clicking-valuesinteamviewforateam.png)

+*View courses and learning summary*

 On further clicking  the number of enrollments, progressions, or completions for each learning, you can view the following details: People, enrollment/completion date, due date, and progress made.

 ![](assets/ls-team-view-on-furtherclickingthevaluesforalearning.png)

+*View enrollment/completion date, due date, and progress made*

 ## Learnings View {#learningsview}